PaddlePaddle/models/PaddleCV/object_detection/docs/INSTALL.md

 cd models/PaddleCV/object_detection
 ```

-**Install python module requirements:**
+**Install Python module requirements:**

-Other python module requirements is set in [requirements.txt](./requirements.txt), you can install these requirements with folloing command:
+Other python module requirements is set in [requirements.txt](../requirements.txt), you can install these requirements with folloing command:

 ```
 pip install -r requirements.txt